-Shark realty: Waterbody faces extinction threat
+Shark realty: Waterbody in Chennai's Nandambakkam faces extinction threat

 CHENNAI: Will the six-acre waterbody along the Adyar River be reclassified for real estate development?
 This is the fear gripping people living in the vicinity of the river in Nandambakkam.
+Despite strong objection from the public, the city's planning authority is likely to reclassify it into a residential zone.

 As per a CMDA notification, city-based developer Blue Nile Properties has applied for reclassification of the land under question.
 When Express visited the spot, it was evident that the land is located on the flood plains, not even 100 metres away from the river.
 Residents recall that about 20 years ago, a few people had tried to put up huts and settle down in the same piece of land.
 However, they were evicted by the Collector, as the land had been earmarked as ‘aathu poromboke’, or waterbody.

 Sources say this is the third time that the company is applying for reclassification of the land.
 Ever since they found out, a section of residents have been objecting to the move.
 Constructing a building over the waterbody will drastically increase the chances of flooding in the area during the monsoon.

 Rampant construction activity over waterbodies was an important reason for the 2015 Chennai floods, say experts.
 Not just that.
 There are also questions about the structural safety of buildings built over wetlands and waterbodies.
 In 2014, a 11-storey building in Porur collapsed killing 61 people in total.
 It later came to light that the structure was built over a portion of the Porur Lake.
 Similarly, several buildings built over dried up lakes have collapsed in Bengaluru in the recent years.

 No lessons learnt